 Tibetan is written using Tibetan script.
 The script is derived from the Brahmi script of India and the Tibetan alphabet.

 It is a syllabic alphabet, like many of the alphabets of India and Southeast Asia.
 Each consonant has an inherent vowel /a/ which can be suppressed or replaced with other vowels by using a variety of diacritical marks that can appear above or below the consonant.
 Syllables are separated by a dot.

 You can send us your documents in whatever format you have - a PDF, Word file, scan, or a photo.
 As long as the text is readable and clear, our professional translators can translate it for you.
 But before that happens, our Account Managers will analyse them and provide you with a personalised quote.

 If you have any specific requirements, let us know and we will do our absolute best to accommodate.

 Yes, they are.
 We only work with native Tibetan-speaking translators, who are highly experienced and NAATI certified, where available.

 This will depend on your target audience.
-Please talk to our Translation Strategy team who will be able to advise you on this and ensure that an appropriate translator is assigned to your project.
+Please talk to our Account Management team who will be able to advise you on this and ensure that an appropriate translator is assigned to your project.

 Which option best describes you?